Princess Royal Hospital, Telford: Performance

 The Trust was fined £333,000 in November 2017 after four patients sustained fatal falls at the Princess Royal Hospital between June 2011 and November 2012.

-In July 2018 fears were expressed by the local council that overnight accident and emergency closures could be on the horizon for the hospital and in September 2018 it was announced that the A&E department would be closed from 8pm to 8am each night and patients diverted to the Royal Wolverhampton NHS Trust and the Royal Shrewsbury Hospital.
+In July 2018 fears were expressed by the local Telford and Wrekin council that overnight accident and emergency closures could be on the horizon for the hospital and in September 2018 it was announced that the A&E department would be closed from 8pm to 8am each night and patients diverted to the Royal Wolverhampton NHS Trust and the Royal Shrewsbury Hospital.
 This was after the Care Quality Commission had served the trust with an enforcement notice over the safety of its emergency services.
 Only 68.4% of A&E attenders met the 4 hour targets in the first quarter of 2018–19.
 However, after the hospital managed to recruit more A&E doctors and nurses the overnight A&E closure was cancelled.

 In January 2019 plans to convert the accident and emergency department into an urgent care centre and turn the hospital into a planned care site were approved by the clinical commissioning group.